chriscunningham-cts/liquidtime/README.md

 ## TODO

+-   Implement error checking and better positive confirmation rather than crashing on failure and echoing arbitrary responses on success.
 -   Implement a confirmation check and bypass.
 -   Implement submission of the timesheet on confirmation.
 -   Permit relative or regular dates in the config file instead of absolute